HTTP-RPC/Kilo/README.md

 Each is discussed in more detail in the following sections.

 ## WebService
 `WebService` is an abstract base class for web services.
-It extends the similarly abstract `HttpServlet` class provided by the servlet API.
+It extends `HttpServlet` and provides a thin, REST-oriented layer on top of the standard servlet API.

 Service operations are defined by adding public methods to a concrete service implementation.
 Methods are invoked by submitting an HTTP request for a path associated with a servlet instance.
 Arguments are provided either via the query string or in the request body, like an HTML form. `WebService` converts the arguments to the expected types, invokes the method, and writes the return value (if any) to the output stream as JSON.